As'ad Al Hamad

 d) All patients who are referred to As’ad Al-Hamad Dermatology Center and will receive treatment and will be followed-up in the specialty clinics or specialty units should open a file

-e) Patient referred from outside the catchment area, justification should be attached from the referral paper
+e) For patients referred from outside the catchment area, justification should be attached from the referring doctor.

 g) All patients who were referred to As’ad Al-Hamad Dermatology Center from outside the center for treatment in the specialty clinics or specialty units, upon completing their treatment course should be referred back to their treating doctors in the relevant health area according to their residency.
 A full medical report for these patients should be sent to their treating doctors.